Tmaturano/GIthubViewer/README.md

 ##How to use:

+* Sign in to Github Repository Viewer with your Github Login.
 * Enter the user name and then click "Search", the app will automatically load the repositories from the user entered as well as other informations such as the name, location, etc.
 * Scroll down to load more repositories asynchrony(the github API supplies 30 repositories as default per request).